darius/cant/overview.md

 is the whole sub-block it's in -- recursion and forward references aren't special.
 (A use-before-define error can happen at runtime.)
 Variables are immutable.
-(There's a 'box' type for when you need a mutable variable; also, by special dispensation, definitions at the listener can update a binding.)
+(There's a 'box' type for when you need a mutable variable; also, for development/debugging, you can update definitions in an 'interactive setting' such as the usual listener.)

 Lists and strings are immutable too.
 Currently the built-in hashmaps, arrays, etc. are mutable, though I think now they shouldn't be.
-(As a placeholder towards that future, there's an immutable map type, though it's essentially an association list.)
+(As a placeholder towards that future, there's an immutable map type, though it's an association list under the hood.)

 Scheme has lots of undefined behavior; in Cant the ideal is for any nondeterminism to be explicit.
 Since there's no spec, this is